What are your chances of acceptance?

 Application Deadline: June 1

 Join the Boston Conservatory for a rewarding and challenging two-week intensive program teaching music composition.
 High school composers between the ages of 15 and 18 are invited to the Berklee College of Music for individualized lessons from renowned faculty and instrumentalist performers.
 Classes cover the essentials of composition, including how to write quickly and effectively, rehearsal techniques, and communication skills.
-The program teaches through engagement, allowing each student composer to develop a portfolio of three works of their own.
+The program teaches through engagement, allowing each student composer to develop a robust portfolio of works of their own.

-8. Interlochen Arts Camp
+5. Interlochen Arts Camp

 Location: Interlochen Center for the Arts; Interlochen, Michigan